A cut finite element method for the Biot system of poroelasticity: Model problem

 with the fundamental unknowns being the solid displacement $\bu$ and the fluid pressure $p_F$.
-A main challenge with Biot's equations is the large number of parameters (here assumed constant throughout the domain) $\mu$, $\lambda$, $\alpha$, $c_0$ and $K$, denoting the two Lam\'e parameters, the Biot-Willis constant, the constrained specific storage coefficient, and the hydraulic conductivity, respectively.
+A main challenge with Biot's equations is the large number of parameters (here assumed constant throughout the domain) $\mu$, $\lambda$, $\alpha$, $c_0$, and $K$, denoting the two Lam\'e parameters (for simplicity \(\mu\) scaled by 2), the Biot-Willis constant, the constrained specific storage coefficient, and the hydraulic conductivity, respectively.
 In particular, locking may appear if $\lambda \gg \mu$ and pressure oscillations may appear as $K\rightarrow 0$.

-To simplify the notation in the following we focus only on the parameters that cause numerical challenges.
+To simplify the notation in the following, we focus only on the parameters that cause numerical challenges.
 That is, let us consider $\alpha=1$, $c_0=1/\lambda$ and a backward Euler time-discretization with $\Delta t=1$.
 Then the above system reduces to

-Here, the sign is flipped on the second equation to obtain symmetry and $g$ is altered to accommodate the sign change and source terms resulting from the time-discretization.
+Here, the sign is flipped on the second equation to obtain symmetry, and $g$ is altered to accommodate the sign change and source terms resulting from the time-discretization.